vladaviedov/kde-i3/README.md

 # KDE with i3 for Plasma 5.25+

-This script creates a new xsession entry which boots KDE Plasma with the i3 window manager.
+This script creates a new xsession entry which boots KDE Plasma with the i3 window manager. \
+Works with Plasma's Systemd boot, which become the default option in Plasma 5.25

 ## Installation
 - Install KDE Plasma and i3